treasure-data/se-starter-pack/retail-starter-pack/documentation/SETUP.md

 ## Step 3: Configure PRP Queries

 The PRP (Prep) layer allows you to create custom SQL queries to transform complex data before schema mapping.
-This is only needed when your raw data requires preprocessing like JSON parsing or field concatenation.
+This is only needed when your raw data requires preprocessing like JSON parsing, field concatenation, or record deduplication.

 ### 3.1 When to Use PRP Queries